-- Ensuring that new commercial tenants are provided with an induction package informing them of their responsibilities and requirements to meet and maintain compliance with Health, Safety and Environmental regulations - Ensuring that Gas and Electrical systems are compliant with regulatory requirements prior to and after occupancy. - Where several businesses operate in the same building and they share the use of common areas, the main responsibility for fire safety compliance in such areas shall rest with the Peterhead Port Authority.
-The Peterhead Port Authority is responsible for maintaining and checking shared fire safety equipment, such as fire alarm systems covering the whole building. - The monitoring of tenant activities and building integrity in order to maintain compliance with Health, Safety and Environmental regulatory requirements.
+- Ensuring that new commercial tenants are provided with a lease agreement informing them of their responsibilities and requirements to meet and maintain compliance with Health, Safety and Environmental regulations - Ensuring that Gas and Electrical systems are compliant with regulatory requirements prior to and after occupancy. - Where several businesses operate in the same building and they share the use of common areas, the main responsibility for fire safety compliance in such areas shall rest with the Peterhead Port Authority.
+The Peterhead Port Authority is responsible for maintaining and checking shared fire safety equipment, such as fire alarm systems covering the whole building. - To action concerns raised over tenant activities and / or building integrity in order to maintain compliance with Health, Safety and Environmental regulatory requirements.